davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

    - Drag and drop your new `Hwk0_AboutMe` folder there.

+   - You will be graded on this step.
+As proof, I'll ask to see your Drive during our next lab.

 2. After you've given your `Hwk0_AboutMe` folder a good place to live.
 Navigate into it, and double-click the file called `package.bluej` (It should look like a small blue jay icon.)
 This should open the project inside the BlueJ code editor, and you should see a single icon called `AboutMe` (looks like an orange box).

 3. Before you do anything else, let's customize your BlueJ environment: